Aspergers and depression co-exist for many people on the autism spectrum.

-Aspergers and medication meets with mixed reviews.
-An informal poll of many people with Aspergers asked this question: “If you take anti depressive medication, on a scale of 0-4 how good does it work? (on the scale 5 equaled: ‘my life is perfect, I’m able to tackle AS/autism’)”
+Aspergers and medication meet with mixed reviews.
+An informal poll of many people with Aspergers asked this question: “If you take anti-depressive medication, on a scale of 0-4 how good does it work? (on the scale 5 equaled: ‘my life is perfect, I’m able to tackle AS/autism’)”

 31 participants responded as follows:

 5 – my life is perfect, I’m able to tackle AS /autism

 19% [ 6 ]

 There will be a couple of possibilities.
 Either you will continue to take the antidepressant medication and see how that works in curbing the depressive symptoms, or your primary care physician may refer you to a medical doctor who specializes in prescribing the medication specifically for psychiatric conditions.
 This specialist is known as a psychiatrist.

 In addition to seeing a psychiatrist, you may be referred to a counselor, social worker, or psychologist who will hopefully be trained in cognitive behavior therapy, a form of talk therapy researched to be very effective in stabilizing and managing depression.

 And here is an in-depth article about cognitive behavior therapy from Psych Central.

 Note: If you do not have private healthcare insurance, you should go on the internet, and Google the term, “community mental health,” to get access to free or sliding-scale community mental health services.